-Winter Olympics: Ester Ledecka has sights on snowboard gold after shock skiing victory
+Winter Olympics: History-maker Ester Ledecka wins gold in two sports

 What do you do when you can't choose between skiing and snowboarding?

 Well, if you're Ester Ledecka, you do both.
-You even your take indecision to Olympic level.
+You even take your indecision to Olympic level and win double gold.

-The 22-year-old Czech had never stood on an alpine skiing World Cup podium.
-But the early hours of Saturday morning saw her take the greatest prize in the sport, stunning even herself to win Olympic super G gold.
+The 22-year-old Czech had never even stood on an alpine skiing World Cup podium until last Saturday morning when she took the greatest prize in the sport, stunning even herself to win Olympic super G gold.

+But her favoured event was still to come and she showed no sign of nerves to add the parallel giant slalom title to her growing collection exactly a week later - becoming the first woman to claim gold medals in two sports at a Winter Olympics.

 "I thought there must be some mistake, I thought they'd switch the times for someone else's!"
-Ledecka said, her mouth agape as her time flashed up on the big screen.
+Ledecka said after her skiing triumph.

 She didn't even own the skis on which she raced - her equipment borrowed from giant slalom gold medallist Mikaela Shiffrin.

-Ledecka denied defending champion Anna Veith what seemed a certain successive gold by just one hundredth of a second, with the Austrian having already started to give celebratory interviews.
+In the super G, Ledecka denied defending champion Anna Veith what seemed a certain successive gold by just one hundredth of a second, with the Austrian having already started to give celebratory interviews.

 But not only did she deprive Veith of that much-desired second gold, her result pushed back two-time Olympic medallist Lindsey Vonn into sixth, after the American - competing at her first Olympics since 2010 - made a costly mistake.